-The second way is to use a Japanese resident ACP service provider who can act as ACP – Attorney for Customs Procedure.
+So the optimal approach is to use a Japanese resident ACP service provider who can act as ACP – Attorney for Customs Procedure.
 Normally, Japan Customs does not permit a non-resident entity to become an IOR.
-But, if the non-resident entity appoints an ACP, then the non-resident can become IOR him/herself.
+But, if the non-resident entity appoints an ACP, then the non-resident can become Japan IOR him/herself.
 In this case, the non-resident entity will be both shipper and importer.

 Is IOR the same as Consignee?